-1. Make sure your wireless station is in the same subnet with the Access Point.
-Please refer to the step 1 above for configuring the IP Address and Sub Mask of the wireless station.
+- 1. Make sure your wireless station is in the same subnet with the Access Point.
+Please refer to the step 1 above for configuring the IP Address and Sub Mask of the wireless station. - 2.
+Connect to the Access Point.

-- 2. Connect to the Access Point. - The Access Point's ESSID is "default" and the WEP Encryption function is disabled.
-Make sure your wireless station is using the same ESSID as the Access Point and associate your wireless station to the Access Point. - 3.
-Enter 192.168.2.1 from Web Browser to get into the Access Point's configuration tool. - 4.
-Enter the user name and password and then press OK button and you are available to configure the Access Point now.
+The Access Point's default ESSID is "default" and the WEP Encryption function is disabled.
+Make sure your wireless station is using the same ESSID as the Access Point and associate your wireless station to the Access Point.

+- 3. Enter 192.168.2.1 from Web Browser to get into the Access Point's configuration tool. - 4.
+A screen will be popped up and request you to enter user name and password.
+The default user name and password is as follows.